-An inherited protein that is found on the surface of RBC (Red Blood Cells) is called Rh or Rhesus factor.
-Commonly speaking, you are Rh positive if this protein is present in your blood and Rh negative if it isn’t.
+An inherited protein that is found on the surface of RBCs (Red Blood Cells) is called Rh or Rhesus factor.
+Commonly speaking, you are Rh positive if this protein is present in your blood, and Rh negative if it isn’t.
 It is necessary to know one’s Rh factor in case of medical emergencies for blood transfusion and to avoid complications during childbirth.

-To understand Rh factor better you need to also know about antigens.
-Basically, antigens are substances that when enter your body, stimulate your immune system to produce antibodies that helps fight against infections.
-The difference between Rh blood group and Rh factor is also worth remembering as the two are often confused as being the same.
-Rh blood group refers to a set of 50 antigens while the Rh factor is related to the D antigen only, and is responsible for determining whether you are Rh positive or negative.
+To understand Rh factor better, you need to also know about antigens.
+Basically, antigens are substances that, when they enter your body, stimulate your immune system to produce antibodies that helps fight against infections.
+The difference between Rh blood group and Rh factor is worth remembering, as the two are often confused as being the same.
+Rh blood group refers to a set of 50 antigens, while the Rh factor is related to the D antigen only, and is responsible for determining whether you are Rh positive or negative.

-If your blood has the Rh factor then you are referred to as Rh positive.
-85% of the world’s population is Rh positive, and you can consider yourself to be amongst the majority.
+If your blood has the Rh factor, then you are referred to as Rh positive.
+85% of the world’s population is Rh positive.

 Rh Status and Pregnancy Complications

-Your body has the tendency to fight against any foreign body that enters your system and to do so they produce antibodies, which are like your little soldiers.
-If you are a Rh negative mother and are carrying a Rh positive baby, your body is likely to produce proteins known as Rh antibodies when it comes in contact with baby’s blood.
-This incompatibility does not cause any known concerns during the present Rh negative pregnancy (assuming it is your first) but your next pregnancy could be a concern.
-Try to take as many positive antibodies pregnancy allows for you to consume.
+Your body has the tendency to fight against any foreign body that enters your system, and to do so, it produces antibodies, which are like your little soldiers.
+If you are a Rh negative mother and are carrying a Rh positive baby, your body is likely to produce proteins known as Rh antibodies when it comes in contact with the baby’s blood.
+This incompatibility does not cause any known concerns during the present Rh negative pregnancy (assuming it is your first), but your next pregnancy could be a concern.
+Try to take as many positive antibodies that your pregnancy allows you to consume.
 Your doctor will be able to guide you on the same basis of your condition.

 Rh Chart of Parent and Baby

-To understand the different possibilities of your baby being Rh postive or negative, it is important to analyse your partner’s and your blood and it’s Rh factor type.
+To understand the different possibilities of your baby being Rh positive or negative, it is important to analyse your partner’s and your blood and its Rh factor type.

 |Mother’s Rh factor||Father’s Rh factor||Baby’s Rh factor||Precautions|